jonmikeli/azureiotdevicesimulator5-dps/sources/IoT.Simulator/IoT.Simulator/docs/Provisioning.md

 ### Environment variables
 The list of the environment variables to set are:
  - DPS_IDSCOPE, the Id Scope of the DPS
- - PRIMARY_SYMMETRIC_KEY, primary pey of the DPS
+ - PRIMARY_SYMMETRIC_KEY, the primary pey of the DPS

 > NOTE
 >